-Child screen media use has changed since the COVID-19 pandemic began, with research emerging on its correlates and new patterns of use.
-The World Health Organization (WHO) and American Academy of Pediatrics (AAP) generally recommended a maximum of one hour of screen time for children under 5 and consistent, family-specific limits for older children (AAP, 2016; WHO, 2019).
-However, parents have felt many tensions of parenting in the age of screens since before the pandemic began, with qualitative work revealing cognitive and emotional tensions in parents of 0 to 8-year-old children (Radesky et al., 2016).
+Health Organization (WHO) and American Academy of Pediatrics (AAP) generally recommended a maximum of one hour of screen time for children under 5 and consistent, family-specific limits for older children (AAP, 2016; WHO, 2019).
+However, parents have felt many tensions of parenting in the age of screens since before the pandemic began, with qualitative work revealing cognitive and emotional tensions in parents of 0- to 8-year-old children (Radesky et al., 2016).
 In light of the pandemic, parents and researchers have recognized the infeasibility for most families to meet the screen media guidelines offered by these entities, while others have highlighted the potential benefits that screen-based socialization and educational programming may have for children and adolescents during this time (Nagata et al., 2020).
 Parents are seeking new guidance on children's screen time use in light of distance learning and changes to family routines and work situations (Kamenetz, 2020).
 Preliminary, cross-sectional data from families around the world have documented concerning trends in media use and other relevant health behaviors.
-Online schooling has been associated with increased usage of electronic devices without parental supervision during class (Lau & Lee, 2020).
+Online schooling has been associated with increased usage of electronic devices without parental supervision during class (Lau & Lee, 2021).
 Among adolescents in India, an increase in screen exposure was associated with disruptions in sleep behavior and more sedentary time (Dutta et al., 2020).
-In Portugal, parents retrospectively reported an increase in screen time and family activities, but also a decrease in physical activity (Pombo et al., 2020).
-Parents in Turkey reported that they instituted ground rules related to screen time by May, 2020 and had observed an increase in screen time in their children (Eyimaya & Irmark, 2021).
-The current study aims to extend the extant cross-sectional research on screen media use during the pandemic to examine screen media use and problematic media use at two time points (hereafter referred to as "prepandemic" [February-April, 2019] and "post-onset" [May-June, 2020]) in a group of U.S. families.
+In Portugal, parents retrospectively reported not only an increase in screen time and family activities but also a decrease in physical activity (Pombo et al., 2020).
+Parents in Turkey reported that they instituted ground rules related to screen time by May 2020 and had observed an increase in screen time in their children (Eyimaya & Irmark, 2021).
+The current study aims to extend the extant cross-sectional research on screen media use during the pandemic to examine screen media use and problematic media use at two time points (hereafter referred to as "pre-pandemic" [February-April, 2019] and "postonset" [May-June, 2020]) in a group of U.S. families.

-Screen Media Use: Risks and Buffers
+Screen media use: Risks and buffers

 Research on screen media use during COVID-19 stems from known risks and buffers of screen media use for child development.
 Weight gain, sleep disruption, inattention problems, and developmental delays are all associated with increased screen media use early in life (AAP, 2016; Tamana et al., 2019).
 During the COVID-19 pandemic, children's social, intellectual, and self-regulatory development are potentially at risk due to home confinement (Goldschmidt, 2020).
 Of course, while there is not a perfect association between media use and risks, specific types of media use are associated with these risks.
 For example, using screen media at night is associated with shorter sleep times for children because of the light emitted by the electronic devices close to bedtime (LeBourgeois et al., 2017).
 Additionally, poor executive functioning skills are associated with non-PBS television content and a young age of beginning screen media in preschoolers (Nathanson et al., 2014), though other researchers have found no association between screen time and executive functioning skills in preschoolers (Jusienė et al., 2020).
-Other studies have found that poorer self-regulation abilities are cross-sectionally linked to more media use in children, and parents using media to regulate their child's distress is longitudinally linked to increased negative emotionality in some children (Linder et al., 2020; Gordon-Hacker & Gueron-Sela, 2020).
+Other studies have found that poorer selfregulation abilities are cross-sectionally linked to more media use in children, and parents using media to regulate their child's distress are longitudinally linked to increased negative emotionality in some children (Linder et al., 2020; Gordon-Hacker & Gueron-Sela, 2020).
 During the COVID-19 pandemic, the bidirectional associations between poorer child self-regulation and screen media use may have become more pronounced.
-While schools were closed, parents may have increasingly felt the need to occupy children, particularly those with self-regulation difficulties, with media use (Radesky, 2020).
+While schools were closed, parents may have increasingly felt the need to occupy children, particularly those with selfregulation difficulties, with media use (Radesky, 2020).